586th Field Hospital Conducts Pre-Deployment Casing Ceremony

 |0

-This work, 586th Field Hospital Conducts Pre-Deployment Casing Ceremony, by Fred Holly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 586th Field Hospital Conducts Pre-Deployment Casing Ceremony, by Russell Tafuri, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.